bruceravel/demeter/documentation/Athena/forward.rst

    section <analysis/diff.html>`__ were donated by Simon Bare.

--  The gold edge data shown in many places throughout this document are taken from measurements published as :cite:t:`Lengke`.
+-  The gold edge data shown in many places throughout this document are taken from measurements published as :cite:`Lengke`.

 -  The gold oxide data shown in `the smoothing section <process/smooth.html>`__ were donated by Norbert Weiher.